w8less/template_documentation/docs/en/developers/folders.md

 - also you must tell us your ip address (you can find it here https://whoer.net/ru).
 Without ip access , you can`t connect to ftp.

+connection to ftp:
+1) you must download the application FileZilla or other (for example, WinScp it has a synchronization mode with a local folder)
+2) enter the host, login, password
+3) connect

+And next
 Create separate folders for different templates.

 Template should contain [settings.json](../settings/settings.md) file, to be properly displayed.